 Citing fatigue and time taken away from his businesses, Harry Smith in late September announced his resignation as chair of the UNC System Board of Governors.
-He plans to remain on the board.
+He plans to leave the board early in 2020.

 On Tuesday, the board elected Randy Ramsey, who had been vice chair since 2018, as the new chair.

 Smith cited the demands of his business.
 He had said he planned to remain on the board, but in early November said he didn’t have the time required for its duties.
 His term was set to expire in 2021.

 Ramsey, of Beaufort, is a Kinston native and a graduate of Carteret Community College in Morehead City.
 He is the founder and president of Jarrett Bay Boatworks, which specializes in the construction of custom sport fishing boats and boat repair, and a partner and board member of Bluewater Yacht Sales.
 He has been a trustee at N.C.
 State University.

 Ramsey joined the Board of Governors in 2017; his term is set to expire in 2021.
 Wendy Murphy of Wallace was elected vice chair.

 Smith, who became chair in July 2018, was appointed to the board by the N.C.
 General Assembly in 2013 and reappointed in 2017.
 At the time he joined the board, the makeup of its 24 members had shifted from majority Democrat to majority Republican.

 Smith, of Washington, N.C., is founder of several companies.
 He is a graduate of East Carolina University.

 His tenure on the board, which governs 16 universities and the N.C.
 School of Science and Mathematics, spans a period in which the board has come under increasing criticism from educators across the state as its political makeup has changed.
 Since Republicans took control of the Legislature in 2011, they have incrementally appointed BOG members whose philosophies have differed from many of their predecessors.